DominikBernhardt/Homepage/research.md

   In preperation
 * **Master's thesis**
   Construction of automorphism groups of simple graphs with at most 30 vertices
+  Supervised by Prof. Dr. Wilhelm Plesken and Prof. Dr. Alice Niemeyer
 * **Bachelor thesis**
   Applications of the Burside ring
+  Supervised by Prof. Dr. Wilhelm Plesken

 ## Conferences
 Some conferences I intend to attend this year